 Is towing and labor coverage mandatory?

 No, towing and labor coverage is an option you can add to your auto policy.
 Your insurance company may offer these options as an add-on or, depending on your coverage, include it as part of the plan.

 As an Infinity Insurance policyholder, you are eligible to sign up for DriverClub, our roadside assistance program that is available to clients 24/7.
 The membership is free, and you only pay for the services you use.

-Insurance companies consider different factors when calculating your premium, including the type and age of vehicle you have, and miles you’ve driven.
+Insurance companies consider different factors when calculating your premium, including the type and age of the vehicle you have, and miles you’ve driven.

 If you’re driving a new car, it’s less likely to break down.
 However, if you’ve driven your vehicle for several years already, the cost of adding towing and labor coverage to your policy may be higher because there’s a higher chance of needing assistance.

 What happens if I don’t have towing and labor coverage?